eth-ait/GauSTAR/README.md

 <p align="center">
   <img src="teaser.jpg" alt="teaser" width=80%>
   <br>
-    <em>GauSTAR enables photo-realistic rendering, surface reconstruction, and 3D tracking for dynamic scenes while handling topology changes from multiview inputs.</em>
+    <em>GauSTAR enables photo-realistic rendering, surface reconstruction, and 3D tracking for dynamic scenes from multiview inputs while handling topology changes.</em>
 </p>

 ---

-## Overview and contents

-This repository provides the implementation of **GauSTAR**.
+This repository provides the offcial implementation of **GauSTAR**.
 Due to license restrictions, we cannot provide the sequences shown in the paper.
 Instead, we provide the implementation on the public available [ActorsHQ](https://actors-hq.com/) dataset.

 GauSTAR requires multiview RGB and depth inputs.